Finnoy Travel - Travel Stories and Reviews

 Surviving in the Finnish Climate

-Finland is as north as Alaska but the weather is still significantly warmer, thanks to sea currents.
-In summers, the temperature in Finland can rise to 30 Celcius but in cold winters, temperatures below -20 degrees are possible.
+Finland is as north as Alaska, but the weather is still significantly warmer, thanks to sea currents.
+In summers, the temperature in Finland can rise to 30 Celcius, but in cold winters, temperatures below -20 degrees are possible.
 It is good to understand that even in normal circumstances, there is a lot of variance in the Finnish weather.
-In the best case, summers are warm and sunny but it is possible to face cloudy, rainy and cool summers.
-The weather changes fast and there is nothing like the normal Finnish summer weather.
+In the best case, summers are warm and sunny, but it is possible to face cloudy, rainy and cool summers.
+The weather changes fast, unlike the normal Finnish summer weather.
 The same applies to the winter.
-Sunny winter days are cold but beautiful with a lot of snow.
-Cloudy days are warmer but they tend to be darker, especially in South Finland.
+Sunny winter days are cold but beautiful, with a lot of snow.
+Cloudy days are warmer, but they tend to be darker, especially in South Finland.
 You can forecast the weather only a few days ahead.

-The best way to survive in changing conditions is to have the right clothing for outdoor activities.
-When the weather is nice, it is also important to enjoy it.
+The best way to survive in changing conditions is to have the proper clothing for outdoor activities.
+When the weather is nice, it is also essential to enjoy it.
 On colder and rainier days, doing indoor activities is recommended.
-Heating systems in Finnish buildings are reliable so the living conditions inside are always good.
+Heating systems in Finnish buildings are reliable, so the living conditions inside are always good.
 And when the weather is not inviting you out, it's the perfect time to visit a spa in Helsinki.

 According to many immigrants, the biggest challenge is the lack of sunshine.
-In winter, you will barely see the sun and the day length is only a few hours.
+You will barely see the sun in winter, and the day lasts only a few hours.
 In the summer, it can be rainy for many weeks in a row.
-Luckily, the day length of summer is almost 20 hours.
-People coming from tropical conditions will face a big change and it takes a few years to get used to it.
-A good solution to get more sun is to book a flight ticket to a sunny destination in Southern Europe which we used to do.
+Luckily, the length of the day in summer is almost 20 hours.
+People living in tropical conditions will face a big change, and it will take a few years to get used to it.
+A good solution to get more sun is to book a flight ticket to a sunny destination in Southern Europe, which we used to do.

 Is There Discrimination in Finland?

-It would be nice to wish that there is no discrimination in Finland, especially that Finnish law dictates, that everyone is entitled to be treated equally.
-Unfortunately, still, discrimination exists in Finland like in every country.
+It would be nice to wish there was no discrimination in Finland, especially since Finnish Law dictates that everyone is entitled to be treated equally.
+Unfortunately, discrimination still exists in Finland, like in every country.
 We do recommend learning about your rights.
 Seek help from proper authorities if you think your rights were violated.
 Living in Finland is safe.
-However, as a foreigner some tasks may be more difficult like finding a job.
-Study says, that if there are other Finnish-sounding names in a group of applicants, the local will mostly be hired more than an applicant with a foreign-sounding name.
+However, as a foreigner, some tasks may be more difficult, like finding a job.
+Study says that if there are other Finnish-sounding names in a group of applicants, the local will mostly be hired more than an applicant with a foreign-sounding name.
 The government is proposing to implement anonymous job hiring where the personal details of the applicants will be kept unknown to avoid bias in hiring by companies.

 When a foreigner relocates to Finland, they may initially have limited proficiency in the Finnish language.
 Unfortunately, this can result in discrimination when searching for a new apartment.
 Some landlords may reject applications from foreign tenants due to perceived increased risks.
 However, having Finnish friends can be advantageous in securing an apartment, as their assistance can make the process easier.

-Some newcomers may also find Finns at first to be unfriendly but once you befriend one, you'll realize you just gained a friend maybe for life.
-Finns prefer much personal space but they can become your loyal friend as well.
-Your basic tool to spark a conversation with a Finn?
+Some newcomers may also find Finns at first unfriendly, but once you befriend one, you'll realize you just gained a friend, maybe for life.
+Finns prefer a lot of personal space, but they can also become your loyal friend.
+What is your basic tool for sparking a conversation with a Finn?
 Learn their language by heart.
 It does not matter if you speak the language with the wrong grammar.
 Locals will understand.
-They appreciate it much if you try to speak their unique language.
+They would appreciate it if you would try to speak their unique language.
 With time and constant practice, your language skills will surely improve.
 Language skills are an important survival weapon for any immigrant.

 Visit Guide to Helsinki and know what is the capital area like.